NOTE FROM CATHY: The following is a guest post.Enjoy!

 Don’t forget their Ears

 While you’re bathing your dog make sure you don’t forget their ears.
 Since you already have them in the bathtub, this is a great opportunity to use an ear cleaner and get this done at the same time.
-There are tons of ear cleaners on the market but you want to make sure that you’re using the best dog ear cleaner for your pooch.
+There are tons of ear cleaners on the market but you want to make sure that you’re using a great dog ear cleaner for your pooch.

 Block the Drain